Intersex for parents

 Choosing a sex

-In the society we live in, assigning your child male or female is appropriate.
+In the societies we live in, assigning your child male or female is appropriate.
 Choose whichever seems predominant, based on the information available to you.
-Recognise that, like any child, this assignment might change in future.
+Recognise that, like any child, they might grow up to understand themselves differently.
 Bear in mind that sex assignment does not actually require surgical or hormonal treatment.

-Most importantly, don’t feel pressured to make decisions fast.
+Most importantly, don’t feel pressured to make fast decisions.
 Gather information, come talk with intersex-led support organisations.

 Puberty means that bodies change, and diagnosis with an intersex variation can happen at puberty or during adolescence.
 The same issues that arise with infant genital surgeries can also happen with medical interventions during adolescence.
-These can include interventions based on presumed gender identity.
-Research published in 2016 has shown high rates of early school leaving due, in part, to the impact of medical interventions during puberty.
+These can include interventions based on presumed gender identity or sexual orientation.
+Research published in 2016 has shown high rates of early school leaving due, in part, to the impact of medical interventions during puberty (Jones 2016).

 Adolescents need to be fully involved in decision-making, and access to peers is essential to enable good decision-making.